kmonad/kmonad/doc/installation.md

 ### macOS

-kmonad supports macOS 10.12 to 10.15 (Sierra, High Sierra, Mojave, and Catalina) and macOS 11.0 (Big Sur).
-When using driverkit-based extension v2.1.0 and later, kmonad also supports macOS 13.0 (Ventura) and 14.0 (Sonoma).
+KMonad supports macOS 10.12 to 10.15 (Sierra, High Sierra, Mojave, and Catalina) and macOS 11.0 (Big Sur).
+When using driverkit-based extension v2.1.0 and later, KMonad also supports macOS 13.0 (Ventura) and 14.0 (Sonoma).

-Note: under macOS, `kmonad` uses one of two "system extensions" to post modified key events to the OS.
-For macOS Catalina and prior, we use a [kernel extension](https://github.com/pqrs-org/Karabiner-VirtualHIDDevice) (kext), which is bundled with kmonad as a submodule in `c_src/mac/Karabiner-VirtualHIDDevice`.
+Note: Under macOS, `kmonad` uses one of two "system extensions" to post modified key events to the OS.
+For macOS Catalina and prior, we use a [kernel extension](https://github.com/pqrs-org/Karabiner-VirtualHIDDevice) (kext), which is bundled with KMonad as a submodule in `c_src/mac/Karabiner-VirtualHIDDevice`.
 For macOS Catalina and later, we use a [driverkit-based extension](https://github.com/pqrs-org/Karabiner-DriverKit-VirtualHIDDevice)